Steve Ditko

 Ditko studied under Batman artist Jerry Robinson at the Cartoonist and Illustrators School in New York City.
 He began his professional career in 1953, working in the studio of Joe Simon and Jack Kirby, beginning as an inker and coming under the influence of artist Mort Meskin.
-During this time, he then began his long association with Charlton Comics, where he did work in the genres of science fiction, horror, and mystery.
+During this time, he began his long association with Charlton Comics, where he did work in the genres of science fiction, horror, and mystery.
 He also co-created the superhero Captain Atom in 1960.

 During the 1950s, Ditko also drew for Atlas Comics, a forerunner of Marvel Comics.
 He went on to contribute much significant work to Marvel.
-Ditko was artist for the first 38 issues of The Amazing Spider-Man, co-creating much of the Spider-Man supporting characters and villains with Stan Lee.
-Beginning with issue #25, Ditko was also credited at the plotter.
-In 1966, after being the exclusive artist on The Amazing Spider-Man and the "Doctor Strange" feature in Strange Tales, Ditko left Marvel for a variety of reasons, including creative differences and unpaid royalties.
+Ditko was the artist for the first 38 issues of The Amazing Spider-Man, co-creating much of the Spider-Man supporting characters and villains with Stan Lee.
+Beginning with issue #25, Ditko was also credited as the plotter.
+In 1966, after being the exclusive artist on The Amazing Spider-Man and the "Doctor Strange" feature in Strange Tales, Ditko left Marvel.

-Ditko continued to work for Charlton and also DC Comics, including a revamp of the long-running character the Blue Beetle, and creating or co-creating the Question, the Creeper, Shade the Changing Man, and Hawk and Dove.
+He continued to work for Charlton and also DC Comics, including a revamp of the long-running character the Blue Beetle and creating or co-creating The Question, The Creeper, Shade, the Changing Man, Nightshade, and Hawk and Dove.
 Ditko also began contributing to small independent publishers, where he created Mr. A, a hero reflecting the influence of Ayn Rand's philosophy of Objectivism.
 Ditko largely declined to give interviews, saying he preferred to communicate through his work.

+He responded to fan mail, sending thousands of handwritten letters during his lifetime.

-Ditko was inducted into the comics industry's Jack Kirby Hall of Fame in 1990, and into the Will Eisner Award Hall of Fame in 1994.
+Ditko was inducted into the comics industry's Jack Kirby Hall of Fame in 1990 and into the Will Eisner Award Hall of Fame in 1994.
+In 2024, Ditko was named a Disney Legend for his contributions to Publishing.

 Early life

-Stephen John Ditko was born on November 2, 1927 in Johnstown, Pennsylvania.
-His parents were second-generation Americans: children of Rusyn Byzantine Catholic immigrants from the former Austro-Hungarian Empire (now Slovakia).
-His father, Stefan ("Stephen"), was an artistically talented master carpenter at a steel mill and his mother, Anna (née Balaschak), a homemaker.
+Stephen John Ditko was born on November 2, 1927, in Johnstown, Pennsylvania.
+His parents were second-generation Americans: children of Rusyn Byzantine Catholic immigrants from the former Austro-Hungarian Empire (now Ukraine).
+His father, Stefan ("Stephen"), was an artistically talented master carpenter at a steel mill and his mother, Anna (Balaschak), a homemaker.
 The second-oldest child in a working-class family, he was preceded by sister Anna Marie, and followed by sister Elizabeth and brother Patrick.
 Inspired by his father's love of newspaper comic strips, particularly Hal Foster's Prince Valiant, Ditko found his interest in comics accelerated by the introduction of the superhero Batman in 1939, and by Will Eisner's The Spirit, which appeared in a tabloid-sized comic-book insert in Sunday newspapers.

 Ditko in junior high school was part of a group of students who crafted wooden models of German airplanes to aid civilian World War II aircraft-spotters.
 Upon graduating from Greater Johnstown High School in 1945, he enlisted in the U.S. Army on October 26, 1945, and did military service in Allied-occupied Germany, where he drew comics for an Army newspaper.